tainora/netstrata/materials-for-ted/04-netstrata-research.md

 ### Understanding the Opportunity

-This is **employment** to join Tom Bakani's software operations team, not external advisory consulting.
+This is **employment** to join Tom Bacani's software operations team, not external advisory consulting.
 The focus is on **capability and business fit**, contributing to existing priorities rather than proposing new directions.

-### Phase 1 Contribution (2026 Priority): Software Completion
+### December 2025 Milestone Support

-**Objective**: Help Tom Bakani's team hit end-2026 completion milestone on time
+**Objective**: Support Tom Bacani's team through the December 2025 release (DMS, Tasks, Time Recording)

 **Relevant Expertise**: